Lan Caihe: Gender

-The gender of Lan Caihe is unknown.
-Different writers and artists portray this immortal as an intersex person, a man, a woman, a man who looks like a woman, a person who does not fit into contemporary male or female gender roles, or someone who appears as—or dresses as—different genders at different times.
+Different writers and artists portray this immortal as an intersex person, a man, a woman, a man who looks like a woman, an androgynous person, or someone who appears as—or dresses as—different genders at different times.

 Chinese theatre portrays Lan as wearing feminine clothes, but speaking in a masculine voice, that is, by a male actor wearing a feminine dress without attempting a feminine style of speech.
-The Kai yü ts'ung k'ao holds the view that Lan was male, and having him dress as a woman in contemporary plays was a "highly ridiculous" error.
+The Kai yü ts'ung k'ao (陔餘叢考) holds the view that Lan was male, and having him dress as a woman in contemporary plays was a "highly ridiculous" error.

 He Xiangu is always described as the only woman among the Eight Immortals, which suggests that Lan Caihe is not a woman.
-According to the Xiu Xiang Ba Xian Dong You Ji (Hsiu hsiang Pa Hsien tung yu chi), Lan Caihe was a man who could not understand how to be a man.
+According to the Xiu Xiang Ba Xian Dong You Ji (Hsiu hsiang Pa Hsien tung yu chi) (東遊記), Lan Caihe was a man who could not understand how to be a man.
 This could explain why Lan Caihe is sometimes seen as a woman or otherwise.